KNjau254/Business-Forecasting-using-Python/README.md

 Step 8: Forecasting Future Revenue
 To forecast the quarterly revenue for future periods, I used the get_forecast method of the fitted SARIMA model
-- This will generate the predicted values for the specified number of steps into the future.
+- As expected, this will generate the predicted values for the specified number of steps into the future.

 Step 9: Visualizing the Predictions
 Finally, I added the predicted values to the initial plot to visualize the forecasted revenue alongside the actual data.